wholebuzz/tree-stream/README.md

 npm install stream-tree
 ```

 This package is forked from `pump` and aims to be a superset of `pump`.
-When the pipe() topology is a linked list their functioanlity should be equivalent.
+When the pipe() topology is a linked list they're functionally equivalent.

 [![build status](http://img.shields.io/travis/wholenews/stream-tree.svg?style=flat)](http://travis-ci.org/wholenews/stream-tree)